-The DevPartner Studio software simultaneously supports application development within the Visual Studio 2003 and Visual Studio 2005 environments, and supports Visual C++ and Visual Basic development in Visual Studio 6.0.
+The DevPartner Studio software simultaneously supports application development within the Visual Studio 2008 and Visual Studio 2005 environments.
 This support assists developers as they migrate code from the older Microsoft environments to the latest .NET Frameworks.
 The following tables identify the DevPartner features available in various Visual Studio environments.